ClaudioESSilva/claudioessilva.github.io/content/post/2018-04-24-dbachecks-setting-temporary-configuration-values.md

 Today I want to share a different option!

 Let's assume that you have your dbachecks configs set up for the Production environment.
 What do you need to do if you want to change just one check to test it in the Test environment?
-One option is use the export/import method that Rob ([b](https://sqldbawithabeard.com/) \| [t](https://twitter.com/sqldbawithbeard)) wrote about on his <a href="https://sqldbawithabeard.com/2018/02/22/dbachecks-configuration-deep-dive/">dbachecks – Configuration Deep Dive</a> blog post.
+One option is use the export/import method that Rob ([b](https://sqldbawithabeard.com/) \| [t](https://twitter.com/sqldbawithbeard)) wrote about on his [dbachecks – Configuration Deep Dive](https://sqldbawithabeard.com/2018/02/22/dbachecks-configuration-deep-dive/) blog post.

 <h2>What if, we could change this property just for the current session without messing with possible new sessions?</h2>